Email: smu.assignment@gmail.com

 Robert Marcell. head of Chrysler’s small -car division, knew that such partnerships held the key to Chrysler’s success.
 In order to make a profit, Marcell had to meet stringent production schedules for which he had to bring suppliers on board early.
 This is crucial because outside companies would be furnishing 70 percent of the value of the car in the form of tyres seats,suspension, and other components.

-In an unprecedented move, Marcell allowed engineers from key potential suppliers to dose the first Neon prototype during an October 1990 meeting.
-His team then issued a cost challenge. inviting suppliers to make use of sensitive Chrysler financial data and ideas in a mutual effort to Cut costs.
+suppliers to make use of sensitive Chrysler financial data and ideas in a mutual effort to Cut costs.

 Companies who entered into this unique partnership found that collaborating with Chrysler was a two-way street.
 For exarple Johnson controls, Inc was initially to make the Neon’s seats within Chrysler’s price targets, but Chrysler was unhappy with their safety.
 Weight and comfort.
-After the supplier partnership agreement, ten Chrysler engineers moved into Johnson controls’ firm near Detroit to work with the engineers of Johnson controls.
-After working together for five days together the partners agreed on new weight, cost and performance standards that were so on target that they didn’t have to be changed again.
+After the supplier partnership agreement, ten Chrysler engineers moved into Johnson controls’ firm near

 As a result of this unique partnership, Chrysler was able to accept higher component Costs from Johnson controls because of overall savings for Chrysler.
 At Chrysler’s request Johnson designed some rear seats with the capability of folding down to expand trunk space.
 But Chrysler engineers insisted that Johnson design the special seats so that they could be installed the same as other seats.
 This made each seat cost more, but Chrysler ultimately could save about $ one million overall in final assembly costs.
-Thanks to its successful partnership with Johnson controls and other major suppliers, Chrysler met its stringent cost and time deadlines for the Neon- and came out with Detroit’s first profitable subcompact car in the bargain.
+Thanks to its successful partnership with Johnson controls and other major suppliers, Chrysler met its stringent cost and time deadlines for the Neon- and came out with

 Questions

-1. Discuss the approach of Chrysler’s operations managers in developing arid building the Neon model?
+managers in developing arid building the Neon model?

 2. Discuss the relevance of this case to the study of supply chain management?